• Skip to primary navigation

 Increase your threshold power: Join Power Meter Project 2008!

-Back in January 2007 I did a Power Meter Project to find out how people I didn“t know personally responded to some of my training theories.
-They performed a 12 week training program with power profile tests in week 1, 6 and 12.
-The results were really impressive with progress in all major physiological parameters.
+In January 2007, I did a Power Meter Project to determine how people I didn’t know personally responded to some of my training theories.
+They performed a 12-week training program with power profile tests in weeks 1, 6 and 12.
+Again, the results were awe-inspiring, with progress in all significant physiological parameters.

 Now I’m looking for riders who want to be a part of my project: